The perfect team — collaborative, informed, experienced, and by golly, even a little bit fun.

 Sustainability and Restaurant Food Waste Expert, and Composting Queen

 Among her restaurant experiences, Ericka worked at SideBern’s, sister restaurant of the famous Bern’s Steak House, mavericks in fresh, organic and farm-to-table.
-There she organized, educated and trained over 25 staff members about an oyster shell-recycling program she implemented, where she diverted 700 pounds of oyster shells from a landfill in nine months.
-She also worked with Ed Chiles, owner of the Chiles Group, at his Anna Maria Island restaurants on a waste management project focusing on composting, which would help make the restaurant farm-table-farm, closing the loop on the supply chain.
+There she organized, educated and trained over 25 staff members about an oyster shell-recycling program she implemented, where she diverted over 700 pounds of oyster shells from a landfill in nine months.

 Ericka did her thesis project with the Food and Agriculture Organization of the United Nations in Lima, Peru.
 She was there for six months working in a school on a food security and school gardens project.
 She created a curriculum for a workshop to educate and equip children with the tools necessary to ensure their food security for the future, with the dual objective of creating intersectoral and interinstutional cooperation between local and national government entities.

 Ericka received an MA in Global Sustainability from the University of South Florida, Patel College of Global Sustainability.
 With a BA in Theatre Arts, Ericka is a Jane of all Trades.
 Her array of interests helps her to look at problems and challenges in a more holistic manner and to think outside the box.

 Ellie Moss is an experienced strategy consultant and facilitator who helps organizations and investors achieve their goals while maximizing positive social and environment impact.

 Since 2004, Ellie has helped clients develop strategies from the issue level to the organizational level.